Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Introduction

-Roughly, the plan will be to (inductively) assume that the construction follows the $\sigma$-automorphism in each window of length $\p^{d-1}$, and then we need to satisfy the $\sigma$-action at each $\p-1$ boundaries.
-More technically, to embed the hitting set of \cite{FS13}, we need to choose $\ell=\p^{L}$ appropriately larger than $\p^d$.
-As it turns out the construction of the division algebra requires a tower of extension fields of $F$, with a higher-order root of unity at each stage.
+Now, the broad idea to get the hitting set points inside a division algebra of index $\ell$ that is a power of $\p$ is as follows.
+Inductively assume that the construction follows the $\sigma$-automorphism (as in the matrix structure above) for each part of the generator output of length $\p^{d-1}$.
+Then we need to satisfy the $\sigma$-action at the $\p-1$ boundaries between the successive $\p^{d-1}$ length parts.
+In order to follow this inductive structure, we think of the division algebra construction as a tower of extension fields of $F$, with a higher-order root of unity at each stage.

 Specifically, let $\omega_i =\omega^{\p^{a_i}}$ for $a_1>a_2>\cdots > a_d > a_{d+1} > 0$, where $a_i$ are positive integers suitably chosen.
 Let $K_i=F(\omega_i)$ be the cyclic Galois extension for $1\le i\le d+1$ giving a tower of extension fields